Iryna-Alshakova/Portfolio/README.md

 *September 2014 - April 2019*
 ##### Graduate Research Assistant, Brock University, St. Catharines, ON, Canada
 •	Designed, synthesized pyrazolyl-phosphine and pyrazolyl-sulfide ligands for ruthenium and zinc complexes.
 Applied the obtained complexes in catalytic transfer hydrogenation and hydrosilylation of a wide range of substrates, e.g. carbonyls, nitriles, heterocyclic compounds, olefins, alkynes, and esters: design of experiments, optimization of catalytic reaction conditions, characterization of products with NMR spectroscopy, HPLC- and LC/GC-MS, IR spectroscopy, polarimetry.
 Performed mechanistic and kinetic studies of the developed catalytic processes.
+• Drafted manuscripts for submission to peer-review journals and presented research findings at international conferences.
 •	Assisted in supervising of the 1st-, 2nd- and 3rd-year laboratory practicum.

 *September 2012 - May 2014*